Pontevedra Municipal Sports Hall: Description

 It is an outstanding example of contemporary Spanish architecture.
 De la Sota designed the interior of the building as a light-flooded box, with an elegant and delicate structure, which creates a weightless effect of the spatial mesh of the roof.
 The roof is supported by corbels, balanced like a scale.
 It has a flat and translucent surface, like a skylight.
-In 2016, the City Council of Pontevedra commissioned the renovation of the Sports Hall's roof in order to restore the original appearance of the exterior, which had been modified in 1986.
+In 2016, the City Council of Pontevedra commissioned the renovation of the Sports Hall's roof to restore the original appearance of the exterior, which had been modified in 1986.

 The whole effect was covered with thin panels, which formed the outer volume of the building.
 The façade is made of large prefabricated reinforced concrete panels assembled on site with minimal thickness.
 The building shows great subtlety in the design of the timber roof truss and small construction elements such as railings, handrails and parapets.

 The building has a reinforced concrete structure and four lateral towers with stairs to access the upper part.
 The prefabricated concrete façade has a characteristic small pebble finish.